Instantmiso

 Kaitlyn Narvaza, better known as instantmiso (written only with lowercase letters), is an American comics creator, born in San Diego, California.
 She is of Filipino ancestry.

-instantmiso is a WEBTOON original creator since 2015, when launched the webcomic Where Tangents Meet.
-After this one, she published Siren's Lament, which was a great success with more than 430 million views, followed by Eaternal Nocturnal.
+instantmiso is a WEBTOON original creator who has been on the platform since 2015, when she launched the webcomic Where Tangents Meet.
+After this one, she published Siren's Lament, which launched in 2016 with great success, accruing more than 430 million views.
+She followed Siren's Lament with Eaternal Nocturnal, which launched in 2021 and she is currently working on a comic called Fae Trapped, which was launched in 2025.

 In 2017, instantmiso won Ringo Awards for Fan Favorite New Talent.